VelcylCodedThat/dolphys-5/README.md

 # !ATTENTION!
 THE CURRENCY TABLES WERE REMOVED DUE TO THEM BEING UNFIXABLE.
 GO TO 2.4 FOR THE ORIGINAL VERSION

-# dolphys: the last calculator you'll ever need
+# dolphys5: the last calculator you'll ever need

 *"this made me smarter"* -idk